alexsalisbury/todoist-api/source/includes/rest/v8/_labels.md

 ]
 ```

-Return a JSON-encoded array containing all user labels
+Returns a JSON-encoded array containing all user labels

 ## Create a new label